AMTcommunity/vns-ganache-core/README.md

 [![npm](https://img.shields.io/npm/v/ganache-core.svg)]()
 [![npm](https://img.shields.io/npm/dm/ganache-core.svg)]()
 [![Build Status](https://travis-ci.org/trufflesuite/ganache-core.svg?branch=master)](https://travis-ci.org/trufflesuite/ganache-core)
-# Ganache Core
+# Vns-Ganache-Core

 This is the core code that powers the Ganache application and the the Ganache command line tool.

 # INSTALL

-`ganache-core` is written in Javascript and distributed as a Node package via `npm`.
+`vns-ganache-core` is written in Javascript and distributed as a Node package via `npm`.
 Make sure you have Node.js (>= v6.11.5) installed, and your environment is capable of installing and compiling `npm` modules.

 **macOS** Make sure you have the XCode Command Line Tools installed.
 These are needed in general to be able to compile most C based languages on your machine, as well as many npm modules.